mapillary/mapillary_tools/README.md

 #### Advanced Examples

- - process all images for user `mapillary_user`, in the directory `path/to/images` and its sub-directories, reading geotag data from a gpx track stored in file `path/to/gpx_file`, specifying an offset of 2 seconds between the camera and gps device, ie, camera is 2 seconds ahead of the gps device and flagging images as duplicates in case they are apart by equal or less then the default 0.1 m and differ by the camera angle by equal or less than the default 5°.
+ - Process all images for user `mapillary_user`, in the directory `path/to/images` and its sub-directories, reading geotag data from a gpx track stored in file `path/to/gpx_file`, specifying an offset of 2 seconds between the camera and gps device, ie, camera is 2 seconds ahead of the gps device and flagging images as duplicates in case they are apart by equal or less then the default 0.1 m and differ by the camera angle by equal or less than the default 5°.

 ```bash
 mapillary_tools process --import_path "path/to/images" --user_name "mapillary_user" --advanced --geotag_source "gpx" --geotag_source_path "path/to/gpx_file" --offset_time 2 --flag_duplicates
 ```
- - process all images for user `mapillary_user`, in the directory `path/to/images` and its sub-directories, specifying the import to belong to a private organization called `mapillary_organization`.
+ - Process all images for user `mapillary_user`, in the directory `path/to/images` and its sub-directories, specifying the import to belong to a private organization called `mapillary_organization`.

 ```bash
 mapillary_tools process --import_path "path/to/images" --user_name "mapillary_user" --advanced --private --organization_name "mapillary_organization"
 ```
- - process all images for user `mapillary_user`, in the directory `path/to/images` and its sub-directories, specifying an angle offset of 90° for the camera direction and splitting images into sequences of images apart by less than 100 meters according to image `GPS` and less than 120 seconds according to image `capture time`.
+ - Process all images for user `mapillary_user`, in the directory `path/to/images` and its sub-directories, specifying an angle offset of 90° for the camera direction and splitting images into sequences of images apart by less than 100 meters according to image `GPS` and less than 120 seconds according to image `capture time`.

 ```bash
 mapillary_tools process --import_path "path/to/images" --user_name "mapillary_user" --advanced --offset_angle 90 --cutoff_distance 100 --cutoff_time 120